How many credits can be transferred from another institution?

 What is the CD program's non-discrimination policy? s

-The Master's Degree in Communication Disorders program adheres to the Mercy College Non-Discrimination Policy
+The Master's Degree in Communication Disorders program adheres to the Mercy College Non-Discrimination policy.
 The policy of Mercy College, both historically and currently, is that discrimination against any individual for reasons of race, color, creed, religion, national origin, age, sex, sexual orientation, or handicap and status as a parent is specifically prohibited.
 Accordingly, equal access to educational programs, employment opportunities, and all other college activities is extended to all